ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.yahka/README.md

 * (jw) added support to mark services as "primary" and as "hidden"
 * (jw) added ioFunctions "round" and "invert"
 * (jw) updated dependencies
-* (jw) Updated to HAP-NodeJS 0.9.2
+* (jw) Updated to HAP-Node.js 0.9.2
 * (jw) Fixed crashes due to changes in used HomeKit Library
 * (nh) improved changelog in readme

 ### 0.13.1 (2021-01-14)
-* (jw) switched to HAP-NodeJS 0.9.0-beta.113 and added useLegacyAdvertiser option
+* (jw) switched to HAP-Node.js 0.9.0-beta.113 and added useLegacyAdvertiser option
 * (jw) fixed bug which prevented cameras from deletion and duplication

 ### 0.13.0 (2021-01-08)